-Each mission team assists in building four houses in four days.
-Any team, including those with men, women, and/or youth, can assist in the building of houses.
-The team works with a team of three Kenyan builders each day.
+Each team assists in building four houses in four days.
+These are simple, pole houses with tin roofs.
+Any team, including those with men, women, and/or older youth, can assist in the building of houses – regardless of skill level.
+The team works with three Kenyan builders each day.
 In addition, teams have opportunity to:

 Trip dates can be worked out almost any time throughout the year for a church or associational team.
 Travel typically begins with a Tuesday departure from NC and concludes with a return to NC on the following Friday.
 Contact Mark Abernathy at the Baptists on Mission office at (919) 459-5607 or mabernathy@ncbaptist.org, with dates in mind.
 We will then confirm the dates with our contacts in Kenya.